-The shaded area around the line indicates the 95% confidence interval of the outcome estimate.
+- a.
+The shaded area around the line indicates the 95% confidence interval of the outcome estimate. - b.
 In any employment: Employment is based on tax data (PAYE and annual tax returns).
-Periods with less than \$100 of employment income per month are excluded.
+Periods with less than \$100 of real (at report year) employment income per month are excluded.
+Annual returns are left censored to lapse period 0 if they start before the lapse period 0 calendar date.